turiguiliano88/astro-vendure-storefront/README.md

 Every request from browser will be examined on server to see if the customer is logged in or there is any active order by checking the cookie from the request header.
 The server will therefore redirect to proper route.
 This ensure that only proper customer/guest can see his/her private orders/info.
 It also makes Navbar always up-to-date.

+## Future improvements

+1. Animation
+2. Addresses management
+3. Writing test
+4. ...

 ## Powered by
 - [Astro](https://astro.build)
 - [Vendure](https://www.vendure.io)
 - [React](https://reactjs.org)
 - [TailwindCSS](https://tailwindcss.com)
 - ...

+## About me

+I am Minh from Berlin.
+Coding and desiging are my jobs.
+Sometimes they make me happy :)

+I hope you find this project useful!